Scalable Exploration via Ensemble++: In-depth Empirical and Ablation Studies

-\paragraph{Analysis of Computational Efficiency:} We delve deeper into the effects of varying the index dimension $M$ within the HyperAgent.
-We assessed its performance across distinctive combinations of perturbation and reference distributions over an assortment of index dimensions $M \in \{4, 8, 16, 32, 64, 128, 256, 512, 1024\}$.
-The outcomes, visualized in~\cref{fig:linear_res_detailed4,fig:linear_res_detailed5}, are congruent with findings illustrated in~\cref{fig:linear_res_detailed1,fig:linear_res_detailed2,fig:linear_res_detailed3}.
-We observed that for large index dimensions $M$, the Coord perturbation and Coord reference distributions degrade the performance.
-This implies that the index sampling method employed by ensemble-based methods lacks efficiency.
-When HyperAgent utilizes Gaussian or Sphere reference distributions, it achieves satisfactory performance, comparable with Thompson sampling with small $M$.
-These results significantly showcase the computational efficiency of HyperAgent, which attains satisfactory performance with small index dimensions $M$. \begin{blockquote-grey} \begin{remark}[Limitation of \cref{thm:regret-linear-hyperagent}.]
-Notice that \cref{thm:regret-linear-hyperagent} suggest that when $M \ge O(d \log T)$, the regret bound of Ensemble sampling would increase with factor $M^{3/2}$, which contradicts with our empirical evidence in \cref{fig:linear_res_detailed1,fig:linear_res_detailed2,fig:linear_res_detailed3,fig:linear_res_detailed4,fig:linear_res_detailed5}. \end{remark} \end{blockquote-grey} \begin{blockquote-orange} \begin{remark}[Good prediction of \cref{thm:regret-linear-hyperagent}.]
-Our empirical evidence in \cref{fig:linear_res_detailed1,fig:linear_res_detailed2,fig:linear_res_detailed3,fig:linear_res_detailed4,fig:linear_res_detailed5} confirms the \cref{thm:regret-linear-hyperagent} in finite decision set setting for continuous-support reference distributions: when $M$ is larger then a threshold ${O}(d \log T)$, the regret has no dependence on $M$. \end{remark} \end{blockquote-orange}
+\paragraph{Analysis of Computational Efficiency.} We delve deeper into the effects of varying \#ensembles $M$ within Linear Ensemble++ Sampling.
+We assess its performance across different combinations of perturbation and reference distributions using an assortment of $M \in \{4, 8, 16, 32, 64, 128, 256, 512, 1024\}$.
+The outcomes, visualized in \cref{fig:linear_res_detailed4,fig:linear_res_detailed5}, are consistent with the findings illustrated in \cref{fig:linear_res_detailed1,fig:linear_res_detailed2,fig:linear_res_detailed3}.
+We observe that for large $M$, the Coordinate perturbation and Coordinate reference distributions degrade performance, indicating that the sampling method employed by Ensemble+ lacks efficiency.
+However, when Linear Ensemble++ Sampling utilizes Gaussian or Sphere reference distributions, it achieves satisfactory performance, comparable to Thompson Sampling with small $M$.